nodejs/node/doc/api/single-executable-applications.md

 ### `require(id)` in the injected module is not file based

-This is not the same as [`require()`][].
-This also does not have any of the properties that [`require()`][] has except [`require.main`][].
-It is used to import only built-in modules.
-Attempting to import a module available on the file system will throw an error.
+`require()` in the injected module is not the same as the [`require()`][] available to modules that are not injected.
+This also does not have any of the properties that non-injected [`require()`][] has except [`require.main`][].
+It can only be used to load built-in modules.
+Attempting to load a module that can only be found in the file system will throw an error.

-Since the injected JavaScript file would be bundled into a standalone module by default in most cases, there shouldn't be any need for a file based `require()` API.
-Not having a file based `require()` API in the single-executable application should also safeguard users from some security vulnerabilities.
+Instead of relying on a file based `require()`, users can bundle their application into a standalone JavaScript file to inject into the executable.
+This also ensures a more deterministic dependency graph.

 However, if a file based `require()` is still needed, that can also be achieved: